 - Give timely and detailed feedback on formative assessments during the semester so that students receive meaningful guidance on ways in which they have mastered the necessary disciplinary skills and where they still need improvement.
 Keep a record of comments you share with students and refer to it in their later work.

 - Separate the giving of a grade from the giving of feedback.
-Some instructors post grades on the course Blackboard site and not on written work.
+Some instructors post grades on the course Canvas site and not on written work.
 The physical separation of grades from the written feedback may help students recognize the two roles these comments play—providing guidance for their learning as well as explaining the grade.

 - Explain to students your philosophy on the purpose of feedback on final assignments.
 Some coursework such as final exams, term papers, and theses are forms of summative assessments and provide an overall evaluation of students’ performance in the course.
 On the most practical level, the feedback on summative assessments explains a student’s grade.
 In the best case, this feedback reflects back to feedback on earlier work indicating where the student improved upon that work and where he or she fell short.
 The most useful feedback for students on end-of-semester work also provides general guidance regarding students’ future improvement in the field—their mastery of analytical and critical thinking skills, their ability to make an argument or analyze data, and specific writing strengths and weaknesses.